MetalBlockchain/metal-docs/docs/dapps/developer-toolchains/using-hardhat-with-the-metal-c-chain.md

 ```

 `yarn accounts` prints the list of accounts. `yarn balances` prints the list of
-AVAX account balances.
+METAL account balances.
 As with other `yarn` scripts you can pass in a
 `--network` flag to hardhat tasks.

 ### Accounts